HuntBurdick/rails-angular-seed-app/README.md

 ## rails-angular-seed-app

 A quick way to get an Rails API backend going with an Angular JS front end.
-The base Angular code was taken from angular-seed.
+The base Angular code was taken from the angular-seed project and modified.

 ### General Design Notes